Dog Sledding in Quebec: Our Favorite Places

 Where to stay nearby?

-Located 50 minutes by car from Quebec City and 3 hours from Montreal, Aventure Inukshuk welcomes you to the icy scenery of Quebec, specifically the shores of Lake Saint-Joseph.
-The 1-hour and 30-minute ride is a must-do, and after a brief training session, you can even assist in harnessing the dogs and try your hand at driving a sled.
-At the end of the ride, you can cuddle with the puppies and enjoy a cup of hot chocolate.
+About 50 minutes by car from Quebec City and 3 hours from Montreal, Aventure Inukshuk welcomes you to Quebec’s wintry landscapes on the shores of Lake Saint-Joseph.
+The 1.5-hour ride is well worth experiencing.
+After a brief training session, you can help harness the dogs and even try driving the sled yourself.
+Once the ride is over, hot chocolate awaits, along with a chance to cuddle the puppies.

 Where to stay nearby?